thorblock/acspype/info/EQUATIONS.md

 where $c(\lambda)_{m\_discontinuity}$ is the measured attenuation not corrected for the inherent discontinuity,  $c(\lambda)_{offset}$ is the attenuation offset from the device file, $c(\lambda)_{uncorr}$ is the uncorrected attenuation from Equation 3c, and $\Delta T_c$ is the linearly interpolated internal temperature correction.

-#### Equation 5c - Measured Attenuation, Corrected for Spectra Discontinuity
+#### Equation 5c - Measured Attenuation, Corrected for Spectra Discontinuity Using Second Half Shift Method
 $$
 c(\lambda)_{\text{m}} = c(\lambda)_{\text{m_discontinuity}} + \mathrm{offset}_d
 \left\{